molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 You could probably even brew 60 cups for the morning session and then just leave it on the ``keep warm'' setting for the rest of the day—that’s what I did during STAMPS 2018, and people seemed fine with it.
 Sometimes there was still some coffee left over at the end of the day, even.
 I don’t think there's a significant demand for coffee after the morning session; people seem to overestimate how much coffee they drink when you ask them about this in the morning.
 As mentioned in section Limitations, I’d recommend this way of doing things if your course directors are ok with it.

+In 2026, there were roughly 60-70 attendees (including faculty).
+I found that making 80 cups of coffee before the morning session lasted until the start of the second session (at 2pm) on the keep warm setting.
+Then, I made 60 more cups and kept them on the keep warm setting for the rest of the day.
+People tended to not drink any more coffee after the start of the third session, but I kept a couple cups in the percolator just in case.

 You should use 2.5 cups of regular grind coffee for 40 cups.
 Do not use fine ground coffee (i.e. the grind used for espresso or drip coffeemakers) and don't use extra coarse grind.
 The coffee will fall through the cracks in the sieve if it is too finely ground (and perhaps will stop up the cracks, leading to a flood).
 If the coffee is too coarsely ground, you will end up with weak coffee, which is by far the lesser evil.
 In general, if the coffee package does not specify any particular grind, then it is probably regular grind.
 If you can find a source of good coffee in a store with a grinder, go with that.
 Otherwise, we can get by with something like Folgers Gourmet Supreme (and you can also get coffee in bulk from Sodexo in Swope Center).
+In 2026, the Folger's Classic Roast Grounds worked well and didn't fall through the grate much.

 If the coffee maker malfunctions and you need to get coffee catered (as described in section \ref{sec:malfunctions}), then these same general rules apply.
 In terms of boxes of coffee (e.g. ``Boxes of Joe'' from Dunkin’ Donuts, where 1 box ~ 10 cups of coffee), I’d recommend getting 5 boxes for the morning session, for example.
 But it’s up to you, and what you think is appropriate.
 Note: Also, getting coffee catered is relatively expensive, to the point where I’d say that it makes sense to just get 5–6 boxes of coffee in the morning and use those for the rest of the day.